The Impending New Normal in Education and The Post COVID-19 Teachers

 The novel Coronavirus disease has had devastating consequences in various sectors of the economy around the world.
 Education is arguably the hardest hit sector with the pandemic rendering more than 1 billion learners across the world stranded.
 As a matter of fact, the last time that education was disrupted in such a global scale was during the Second World War, which goes to show just how destructive this respiratory illness is.
 The future of many people in the academic field seems rather bleak given that we only seem to be getting more questions than answers concerning the menacing disease.
 Still, this sudden disruption has also given major stakeholders in the educational realm a chance to review how they can efficiently educate future generations.

 When it comes to Education and COVID-19, there are still many uncertainties to determine how things will eventually pan out.
-Having said that, it’s also important to note that one of the outcomes that’s most likely to happen is a drastic decline in revenue and increase in costs for many learning institutions.
+Having said that, it’s also important to note that one of the outcomes that are most likely to happen is a drastic decline in revenue and an increase in costs for many learning institutions.
 Since universities and colleges have the biggest budgets of all educational institutions, they’re required to act swiftly so as to ensure that they don’t resort to laying off staff.
 Even so, technology has stepped in to bridge the gap between teachers and students.

 How The Education Sector Is Responding to COVID-19